 - 3.1 Expert architectural and planning research commissioned by the Government in 2007 indicated a general need to increase the minimum floor areas for apartment development from those specified prior to then, particularly with a view to meeting the space and amenity needs of families living in apartments.
 This increase was achieved in 2007.
-As part of the 2015 update, it was considered that the circumstances surrounding these increased space requirements had largely remained unchanged, and this remains the case. - 3.2 Studio type apartments (i.e. a small unit with a combined living/sleeping area, generally provided for a single person) were introduced in the 2015 apartment guidelines update, but in very limited, specific circumstances, i.e. as part of new 'build-to-let' managed accommodation above a scale threshold of 50 or more units and subject to dwelling mix restrictions. - 3.3 The provisions with regard to studio accommodation have been updated in these guidelines to reflect the potential that this type of dwelling has, to contribute to both meeting housing need and to the viability of apartment schemes.
-The minimum size of studio apartments has also been adjusted slightly to enable modular developments and a 'mix and match' approach between studios and the minimum size of two-bedroom apartments. - 3.4 Accordingly, the updated minimum studio apartment floor area standard is now approximately half that of the current minimum two-bedroom apartment floor area standard.
-It is also of note that the unchanged minimum one-bedroom apartment standard is already half that of the current three-bedroom apartment:
+As part of the 2015 update, it was considered that the circumstances surrounding these increased space requirements had largely remained unchanged, and this remains the case. - 3.2 Studio type apartments (i.e. a small unit with a combined living/sleeping area, generally provided for a single person) were introduced in the 2015 apartment guidelines update, but in very limited, specific circumstances, i.e. as part of new 'build-to-let' managed accommodation above a scale threshold of 50 or more units and subject to dwelling mix restrictions. - 3.3 The provisions with regard to studio accommodation were updated in the 2018 guidelines to reflect the potential that this type of dwelling has, to contribute to both meeting housing need and to the viability of apartment schemes and remain applicable.
+The minimum size of studio apartments has enables modular developments and a 'mix and match' approach between studios and the minimum size of two-bedroom apartments. - 3.4 This is because the minimum studio apartment floor area standard is approximately half that of the current minimum two-bedroom apartment floor area standard.
+It is also of note that the minimum one-bedroom apartment standard is half that of the minimum three-bedroom apartment size: